prabhasp/formhub.R/examples/Water_Points_Example.md

 ![plot of chunk map1](figure/map1.png)

-In order to get a real map background in there, we'll use the ggmap package, and also look at a property to visualize; lets pick the `water_functional` attribute (corresponding to the question: Is the water source able to provide water right now?)
+In order to get a real map background in there, we'll use the ggmap package, and create a baselayer for our mapping purposes.